Kiranjith83/SA/SA.md

     - Long polling.
       - It performs the same message checks but Waits for messages for a given WaitTimeSeconds.
         - no Need of a loop polling as during the waitTime it will get the message delivered.
 Saves No Message API calls.
+        - It waits for any messages until the waitTimeSeconds is expired.
 - Once you receive a message using either Short polling or Long polling the messages will be Hidden from the queue.
-  - The message is hidden for the visibilityTimeOut period.
+  - The message is hidden for the visibilityTimeOut (30 Sec) period.
   - When it expires the message returns to the queue for other polling service.
 - Once the message is processed, The message has to be deleted by the service.
   - This is the way the queues in the message gets HA and automatic retry.